MobiFlight/MobiFlight-Connector/docs/undo/redo/undo-redo-action-catalog.md

 Undo : property = A
 ```

 The object continues to exist in the same container.
-Undo mainly needs the previous value, or alternatively a previous object snapshot.
+Undo mainly needs the previous value and stable object identification.

+This cluster maps naturally to a command-style inverse operation when stable identity is available.

+Config Items have GUIDs, which makes them particularly suitable for this pattern.

+Profiles currently do not have a dedicated GUID and are primarily addressed by their position in Project.ConfigFiles.

 ### Cluster 4 - Create / Delete